 ?
 WWII Veteran Pete Dupre, via The Washington Post

 Boy, does he ever.
 The stadium crowd of over 26,000 people went wild when it was over and now millions across the world are getting a chance to see it.

 A resident of Fairport, New York, a village just east of Rochester, Dupre was a U.S. Army medic and was stationed in England for three years, according to The Washington Post.

-He also got to see a pretty good game.
-Thanks to goals by Tobin Heath, Mallory Pugh and Christen Press, the U.S. Women?s soccer team defeated Mexico 3-0, in their final Send-Off Series game in preparation for the 2019 Women?s World Cup next month in France.
+He also got to see a pretty good match.
+Thanks to goals by Tobin Heath, Mallory Pugh and Christen Press, the U.S. Women?s soccer team defeated Mexico 3-0, in their final Send-Off Series game in preparation for the 2019 Women?s World Cup in France.

-The U.S. Women?s National team is favored to win the World Cup when they travel to Europe, but for a moment, none of that mattered.
+The U.S. Women?s National team was getting ready for the World Cup and travel to Europe, but for a moment, none of that mattered.

 Watching Pete Dupre play the national anthem on his harmonica completely stole the show, and it?s one of the greatest renditions you will ever see.

 This post was originally published on May 28, 2019.